intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

 		uint64, index into tensor_desc <16xbf16, #sg_map_a>
 ```
 The outer dimension of wi_layout must be 1 for 1D tensor_desc.
-Attribute memory_scope indicates whether the tensor is located in the global or shared local memory.
+Attribute `memory_scope` indicates whether the tensor is located in the global or shared local memory.
 The default value is global.
-Attribute boundary_check indicates whether the operation detects the boundary and pads with zero for out-of-boundary access.
+Attribute `boundary_check` indicates whether the operation detects the boundary and pads with zero for out-of-boundary access.
 The default value is true.

-Vector Compute (VC) mode means that the XeGPU op is carried out by all the WI threads within subgroup, so effectively input and output are vectors.
-Under this mode, there is no need to specify the mapping of each individual WI thread to the data fragments.
+Attribute `mode` indicates whether the XeGPU operation is working under “Vector Compute” (VC) mode.
+Under this mode, the XeGPU op is carried out by all the WI threads within a subgroup.
+There is no need to specify the mapping of each individual WI thread to the data fragments.
 The XeGPU operation works on the vectors as a whole.
 ```mlir
   %tdesc1 = XeGPU.create _nd_tdesc %mem_addr, %offset
 		{memory_scope=slm, boundary_check=false, mode = vc}:
 		uint64, index into tensor_desc <16xbf16>
 ```
-Attribute mode indicates whether the XeGPU operation is working under “Vector Compute” (VC) mode.
  Any XeGPU operation working at VC mode needs to explicitly declare this attribute.
 The default mode is SIMT mode.
 When VC mode is on, the sg_map attribute should not be presented in the associated tensor_desc.

 For 1D tensor description, the base_shape and base_stride are optional, the attribute “boundary_check” must be false, “%mem_add + %offset” must not access out-of-boundary memory to avoid undefined behavior.

-load_nd works with create_nd_tdesc and loads the memory specified by tensor_desc to a multi-dimension vector.
+`load_nd` works with create_nd_tdesc and loads the memory specified by tensor_desc to a multi-dimension vector.
 ```mlir
   #sg_map_a = xegpu.sg_map<{wi_layout = [2, 8], wi_data = [1, 2]}>
   %result = XeGPU.load_nd %tdesc2 {L1_hint = uncached, L3_hint = uncached }: